PrestaShop/docs/development/components/database/objectmodel.md

     ...
 ```

-And then, you must declare which ones of your fields are translated :
+And then, you must declare which fields are available for translations:

 ```php
 'fields' => array(